MineIceServer/Discord-minerank-bot/README.md

-# Discord_mineice_bot
+# Discord_minerank_bot

-This is a basic discord bot allows to attach your discord account to a minecraft account and gives ranks according to game activity
+This is a basic discord bot allows to attach your discord account to a minecraft account.

+## Features
+  1. Gives ranks according to player's chat_activity and game_activity (written by a game plugin to a database)
+  2. Integrates with `ClansLite` plugin and syncs clans with discord, creates personal voice and text channel per clan
+  3. `leaderboard` and `clan_leaderboard` commands to view the leaderbords
+  4. `/status` command to see basic information about your minecraft server

 Example of a table:
 | nickname         | chat_activity | game_activity      | ds_id                                                            |